- GitHub Committing and PRs

 Make Sandbox a Template.

-After you've made your first template, there's a few places from which you can
+After you've made your first custom template, there's a few places from which

-access and use them.
-First, inside of the "Create New Sandbox" modal, you will
+you can access and use them.
+First, inside of the "Create New Sandbox" modal,

-see a horizontal list of your templates inside of the
+you will see a list of your templates under

 You can also find all of your templates under the

-the templates shown inside this folder will open a new sandbox.
+Dashboard.
+Clicking on any of the templates shown inside this folder will open

-Templates are frozen upon creation, preventing users from accidentally making changes to the template when they mean to use a template to create a new sandbox instead.
-In order to make changes to a template, simply unfreeze if from the "Project Info" panel.
-Any time you try to make a change to a frozen template, a modal will prompt you whether or not you would like to fork the template or unfreeze it for the current session.
+Templates are frozen upon creation, preventing you from accidentally making changes to it.
+In order to make changes to a template, unfreeze it from the "Sandbox Info" panel.
+Any time you try to make a change to a frozen template, a modal will prompt you to fork the template or unfreeze it for the current session.

 Any changes you make to an unfrozen Template are saved immediately.
-There is no need to explicitly freeze an unfrozen template, as it will automatically be frozen again upon navigating away from the editor or the current sandbox session ends.
+You don't need to freeze it again as it is automatically frozen again when you navigate away from the editor or finish the current sandbox session.

 There are a few ways in which you can "delete" a template.
-From the "Project
+From the "Sandbox

 Info" panel inside the editor, there is a